whisperpine/reonic-devops-challenge/SUBMISSION.md

 Pre stage:

 - Read the document to get an overview of what to implement.
-- Do system design by hand writing and drawing, discuss certain parts with LLM.
+- Do system design by hand writing and drawing, discuss certain parts with LLMs.
 - Familiarize myself with AWS CDK (as it's the first time for me to use it).

 [v0.1.0](https://github.com/whisperpine/reonic-devops-challenge/releases/tag/v0.1.0):